 The dollar value of each equity grant is within the discretion of the Compensation Committee and is based on recommendations made by our CEO, which take into account the executive's past performance, the executive's position within the Company, and an evaluation of other elements of compensation provided to the executive officer.
-The committee also considers the compensation studies performed by the Compensation Consultant in 2009 to determine the appropriate size of the equity-based awards.
+The committee also considers studies performed by the Compensation Consultant to determine the appropriate size of the equity-based awards.

 We believe that grants of full-value restricted stock provide strong incentives for the creation of long-term stockholder value and provide significant retention value for the executives.
-The 2010 grants were determined as a percentage of base pay, ranging from 50% for the named executive officers that are senior vice presidents to 65% for the named executive officers that are executive vice presidents and 120% for the CEO.
-As mentioned previously, the grant levels were determined as one of several components designed to result in our executive officers' compensation levels gradually approaching the median level of total direct compensation within our peer group; however, they were not set to be at any specific level within our peer group.
-The vesting period, which is generally set as four equal installments on the first four anniversaries of the grant date, was determined based on consideration of peer group practices and discussions with the Compensation Consultant in 2009.
-For more information regarding these long-term incentives granted to our named executive officers in fiscal 2010, please see the "Grants of Plan-Based Awards Table for Fiscal Year 2010" and "Outstanding Equity Awards at 2010 Fiscal Year-End Table" and the related footnotes elsewhere in this proxy statement.
+The 2012 grants for Bruce Smith, Ivy Council and Jim Dunn each consisted of 10,000 shares of restricted stock, plus shares with values determined as a percentage of base pay, ranging from 50% for the named executive officers that are executive vice presidents.
+The 2012 grant to Jason Mazzola was negotiated in connection with his hiring in February 2012.
+No grant was made to the CEO in 2012 because he had received a grant upon being reappointed to Executive Chairman of the Board in November 2011.
+As previously discussed, the grant levels were determined as one of several components designed to achieve the desired total direct compensation; however, they were not set to be at any specific level within our peer group.
+The vesting period for the 2012 grants was set as four equal installments beginning March 20, 2013 and on March 20th of each of the three years thereafter, except for Mr. Mazzola's grant which has a vesting schedule of 25% on each of the first two anniversaries and 50% on the third anniversary.
+The vesting periods were determined based on consideration of peer group practices and discussions with the Compensation Consultant.
+For more information regarding these long-term incentives granted to our named executive officers in fiscal 2012, please see "Grants of Plan-Based Awards Table for Fiscal Year 2012" and "Outstanding Equity Awards at 2012 Fiscal Year-End Table" and the related footnotes elsewhere in this proxy statement.